 AKC: “Proudly carried, well muscled and dry.
 Well arched, with nape of neck widening gradually toward body.
 Length of neck proportioned to body and head.”

 FCI: “The gait is of special importance to both the working ability as well as the exterior appearance.
 The gait is elastic, elegant, agile, free and ground covering.
 The forelegs reach out as far as possible.
 The hindquarter gives far – reaching and necessary elastic drive.
 The foreleg of one side and the hind leg of the other side move forward at the same time.
 There should be good stability of the back, the ligaments and the joints.”

 AKC: “Free, balanced, and vigorous, with good reach in the forequarters and good driving power in the hindquarters.
 When trotting, there is strong rear – action drive.
 Each rear leg moves in line with the foreleg on the same side.
 Rear and front legs are thrown neither in nor out.
 Back remains strong and firm.
 When moving at a fast trot, a properly built dog will single-track.”

-While there are some discrepancy in the wording of both standards, let’s take a look how these standards are represented.
+There are some discrepancy and some similarity in the wording of both standards.
+Let’s take a look how these standards are represented.
 Below are 2 videos I found on Youtube to demonstrate both – European and American – doberman conformation shows.